ThangMC2374/botnet/README.md

 ### IMPORTANT NOTES:
 - THIS IS FOR TESTING PURPOSES, ITS NOT MY FAULT IF SOMEONE USES FOR DDOS
 - It may have simple methods but atleast i made something cool?
+- Todo: Fix stupid shit Disconnect terminal (They are immune to be disconnected again because of shit code)